Thursday, 21 April 2016

 EPILOGUE

-The composition of the steppe empires usually generated a large variety of situations and ever shifting structures.
-Ongoing alliances with new clients-patrons, new communities created with different ethnic groups, swinging polities, eager need of control on the trade roads and emporiums were essential players in the game.
+The composition of the steppe empires usually generated a large variety of situations and ever-shifting structures.
+Ongoing alliances with new clients-patrons, new communities created with different ethnic groups, swinging polities, eager need for control on the trade roads and emporiums were essential players in the game.

-Although initially roaming groups, the steppe tribe élites largely proved over Great History a genetic aptitude to settle and dominate the territory like the Scythians to the West and the Juan Juan to the East did.
-They used to have permanent settlements of various sizes accordingly with various degrees of civilization from the most peripheral to the closest to the empire.
-Not rarely intermarried with the settled aristocracies, nomadic overlords are referred to as real kings outfitted with a magnificent display of kingship which was to be diffused among kinsmen and affiliates down to the lower strata of the population.
+Although initially roaming groups, the steppe élites largely proved over Great History a genetic aptitude to settle and dominate the territory like the Scythians to the West and the Juan Juan to the East did.
+They used to have permanent settlements of various sizes from the most peripheral to the closest to the power centre.
+Not rarely intermarried with the settled aristocracies, nomadic overlords are referred to as real kings outfitted with a magnificent display of kingship which was diffused among kinsmen and affiliates whose echoes arrived down to the lower strata of the population.

-Much more complex than commonly acknowledged, the Turk social organisation in the higher levels usually provided for non-tribal bonds as well as introduced unexpected freedom to the strict rules of tribal life to the point to change their social rites (i.e. marriage and burial customs).
-The many foreigners present in the various khaganal residences (i.e. Sogdians and Chinese) played an important role in this respect.
-To the Turk influence on Central Asia, the institutional and ideological legacy of the Turk organisation, although shortly lasted, bequeathed long lasting traditions subsumed by the Mongol empire and its heirs centuries later.
+Much more complex than commonly acknowledged, the Turk social organisation at the higher levels usually improved non-tribal bonds and introduced unexpected freedom to the strict rules of tribal life to the point of changing their social rites (i.e. marriage and burial customs).
+The many foreigners present in the Khaganal residences (i.e. Sogdians and Chinese) played an important role in this respect.
+The institutional and ideological legacy of the Turk organisation in Central Asia, although shortly lasted, bequeathed long-lasting traditions.

-Turk imagery and art were congruously reshaped during this Golden Age and in all likelihood originated both in royal encampments and urban setting with an arguable degree of variety.
-A tradition might have been rationally shaped to be revered and carried on over a long period up to the actual carpets.
+Turk imagery and art were congruously reshaped during this Golden Age - 1000 to 1500 - and in all likelihood originated both in royal encampments and urban settings with an arguable degree of variety.
+A tradition might have been shaped to be revered and carried on over a long period up to the actual carpets.

-Mostly sedentary weavers knotting for domestic, ritual and trade need, the Turkmen appear to have been aware of the art elaborated in Central Asia since their arrival.
+Mostly sedentary weavers knotting for domestic, ritual and trade needs, the Turkmen appear to have been aware of the art elaborated in Central Asia since their arrival.

-Again, documentary evidence confirms them to have been engaged and merged with different traditions to various extent.
+Documentary evidence confirms them to have been engaged and merged with different traditions to various extents.
 Multiple reasons were causing such necessary symbiosis.

 Reasonably, the essential equilibrium for these populations to survive had to grant tradition, a self-identity factor, and partly consent to innovation.
-The need of trading was one most effective point on a steady reworking process to satisfy commissions from diverse communities.
-Furthermore, the desire to emulate wealthier groups as well as the human call for creativity, an imperative never to be dismissed, were also to cause a quicksilver balance between conservatism and innovation.
+The need for trading was one most effective points of a steady reworking process to satisfy commissions from diverse communities.
+Furthermore, the desire to emulate wealthier groups as well as the human call for creativity, an imperative never to be dismissed, also caused a quicksilver balance between conservatism and innovation.

-Turkmen main carpets do suggest this scene.
-Tradition seems to have been revered by means of an enduring loyalty to the inherited format while innovation interacted by accommodating new designs in a convenient way.
+Turkmen main carpets do suggest this scenario.
+Tradition seems to have been revered using an enduring loyalty to the inherited format while innovation interacted by conveniently accommodating new designs.
 Conversely, the tribal lineage was granted by the steady presence of specific signs.
-Not otherwise than tamghas marked cattle and flocks, the four-directional and kotchanak motif, crescent, star, two-headed animal, bird-head and other designs not yet adequately deciphered 'marked' these rugs.
-This unique blend, actually, prevented them from losing their identity in the overwhelming flow of history.
+Not otherwise than tamghas marked cattle and flocks, the four-directions and kotchanak motif, crescent, star, two-headed animal, and bird-head 'marked' these rugs.
+This unique blend prevented them from losing their identity in the overwhelming flow of history.

-The refined expertise exuding from some of them voices the significance of these pieces.
+The refined expertise exuded by some of them voices the status of these pieces.

-The historical context they sourced from, if only shortly summed, may concede them to be addressed to as descendants of a sophisticated outcome commissioned by nomadic as well sedentary aristocracies.
-The dominant and implacable use of purple in its numerous shades, besides the constraints and characteristics of dye's resources, eventually applies to them the seal of royalty, for redness was the symbol of magic, sacred and kingship ever since.
+The historical context they sourced from, if only shortly summed, may concede them to be addressed as descendants of a sophisticated outcome commissioned by nomadic as well as sedentary aristocracies.
+The dominant and implacable use of purple in its numerous shades, besides the constraints and characteristics of regional dye's resources, eventually applies to them the seal of royalty, for redness has been the symbol of magic, sacred and kingship ever since.

-At the end of the journey, the pearl roundel as disguised in Turkmen designs, truly appears imbued with a 'divine favour' for having encapsulated and preserved an encrypted world still to fully decode.
+At the end of the journey, the pearl roundel disguised in Turkmen designs truly appears imbued with a 'divine favour' (the farnah) for it encapsulated and preserved an encrypted world still to fully decode.

 Tekke main carpet